Bridges' consecutive games streak lives despite missing game - WHIZ News

 Bridges was acquired by the Brooklyn Nets from Phoenix last Thursday in the blockbuster trade for Kevin Durant.
 The deal was approved by the league too late for Bridges to play that night in the Nets’ game against Chicago, so he had to watch from the bench and was listed as “inactive — trade pending” in the official box score.

-But the league determined that since Bridges wasn’t eligible to play, it shouldn’t count as a missed game.
-So his streak, the longest active one in the league, reached 367 games when the Nets visited the New York Knicks on Monday night.
+But the league determined that because Bridges wasn’t eligible to play, it shouldn’t count as a missed game.
+So his streak, the longest active one in the league, reached 367 games when the Nets lost to the New York Knicks on Monday night.

+Bridges said he wasn’t sure at the time what would happen to the streak.

+“I wouldn’t really have cared, because I just would have been available for every game I was able to play in.
+So not like I missed a game where I could play,” Bridges said.
+“Maybe I’d have looked back and been hot, but I wasn’t really tripping too much.”

 Bridges also never missed a game in college, playing in all 116 at Villanova.
 Cam Johnson, Bridges’ close friend in Phoenix who came with him in the trade, joked that Bridges was “shaking” at the idea of not being able to play Thursday.